Cryptographic Specifications of CryptPeer

 3.3 Key Notation

-Unless explicitly mentioned, all symmetric keys used for encryption are 256 bits in length.
+Unless explicitly stated otherwise, symmetric keys used for application encryption are 256 bits long.

 4. References and Design Principles